Roadway landscape in the Fort Pierce area on Florida's Treasure Coast

 Quick take

-• The proposed site is at the southeast corner of I-95 and Indrio Road in north St. Lucie County, near Fort Pierce
+• The planned site is at the southeast corner of I-95 and Indrio Road in north St. Lucie County, near Fort Pierce

-• Recent coverage commonly describes a roughly 76,245-square-foot travel center with 120 fuel pumps, 18 EV charging stations, and more than 700 parking spaces
+• Recent plans describe a 76,245-square-foot travel center with 120 fuel pumps, 18 EV charging spaces, and more than 700 parking spaces

 The Latest Update, in Plain English

-• February 2024: formal site plan submitted to St. Lucie County
+• February 2024: Buc-ee's formally submits a site plan

 • August and September 2024: rezoning and sign-related approvals advance